 Then they were guided through a series of fun mazes and puzzles to be able to navigate through all the products.
 The chatbot was extremely interactive and engaging.
 The chatbot uses images and GIFs to educate the reader about their products.
 And the bot even directed users to a page where they could purchase the fashion show outfits once they were available after the show.

 The brand was able to promote its entire fashion show line in a quick, cost-effective way.
 Moreover, it made it very convenient for its customers to access the product without having to wait for the show.
 They were able to educate the users about their brand without coming off as pushy.
 By offering them a sneak peek into the aspirations of the line, they consolidated customer loyalty and improved their experience.
 Chatbots are an efficient way of instant communication and Burberry made the best of it.

 Here is the last of our chatbot examples.

 The chatbot used Natural Language Processing to pinpoint what a user is asking.
-It may then ask follow up questions to narrow it down before using text, images and other media to guide them.
+It then asks follow-up questions to narrow it down before using text, images and other media to guide them.
 Some of the Mercedes’ models also have a feature where a user can simply use their smartphone to scan the interior of their car and have the app point out what’s what.
 You can also ask the chatbot things about the brand Mercedes that are irrelevant to the car.
 Today, the bot is being translated into multiple other languages.

 This was a great tactic deployed by Mercedes to increase their customer retention rate.
 And more than that, it used the chatbot to establish brand loyalty within its customers.
 It was a great way of nurturing its customers and building trust for the brand.
 It helped the users understand the product better and make the best use of it.